Sprytile/SprytileDocs/docs/tutorial/sprytile-basics.md

 * Created a simple 3D house using 2D tiles
 * Familiarized ourselves with the Sprytile workflow.

-We'll be using the following tileset image for this tutorial, save the image to your drive to follow along.
+We'll be using the following tileset image for this tutorial, save the image to your computer to follow along.

 ![Tile Set](../img/tileset.png)